-- our business and investment strategy; - our expected operating results; - our ability to acquire investments on attractive terms; - the effect of actual or proposed actions of the U.S. Federal Reserve and the Federal Open Market Committee with respect to monetary policy or interest rates; - the effect of U.S. government actions on interest rates, fiscal policy and the housing and credit markets; - the effect of rising interest rates on unemployment, inflation and mortgage supply and demand; - the effect of prepayment rates on the value of our assets; - our ability to access the capital markets; - our ability to obtain future financing arrangements; - our ability to successfully hedge the interest rate risk and prepayment risk associated with our portfolio; - the federal conservatorship of the Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Mortgage Corporation ("Freddie Mac"), and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae and Freddie Mac and the U.S. Government; - our ability to make distributions to our stockholders in the future;
+- our business and investment strategy; - our expected operating results; - the effect of the novel coronavirus COVID-19 ("COVID-19") on the Agency RMBS market and on our results of future operations, financial position, and liquidity in fiscal year 2020 and beyond; - our ability to acquire investments on attractive terms; - the effect of actual or proposed actions of the U.S. Federal Reserve, the Federal Housing Finance Agency, the Federal Open Market Committee and the U.S. Treasury with respect to monetary policy or interest rates; - the effect of U.S. government actions on interest rates, fiscal policy and the housing and credit markets; - the effect of rising interest rates on unemployment, inflation and mortgage supply and demand; - the effect of prepayment rates on the value of our assets; - our ability to access the capital markets; - our ability to obtain future financing arrangements; - our ability to successfully hedge the interest rate risk and prepayment risk associated with our portfolio;

-- mortgage loan modification programs and future legislative action; - our understanding of our competition and our ability to compete effectively; - our ability to quantify risk based on historical experience; - our ability to qualify and maintain our qualification as a real estate investment trust, or REIT, for U.S. federal income tax purposes; - our ability to maintain our exemption from registration under the Investment Company Act of 1940, as amended, or the Investment Company Act; - our ability to maintain the listing of our common stock on the NYSE; - market trends; - expected capital expenditures; - the impact of technology on our operations and business; and - the eventual phase-out of the London Interbank Offered Rate ("LIBOR") index and its impact on our LIBOR sensitive assets, liabilities and funding hedges.
+- the federal conservatorship of the Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Mortgage Corporation ("Freddie Mac"), and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae and Freddie Mac and the U.S. government; - our ability to make distributions to our stockholders in the future; - our understanding of our competition and our ability to compete effectively; - our ability to quantify risk based on historical experience; - our ability to qualify and maintain our qualification as a real estate investment trust, or REIT, for U.S. federal income tax purposes; - our ability to maintain our exemption from registration under the Investment Company Act of 1940, as amended, or the Investment Company Act; - our ability to maintain the listing of our common stock on the NYSE; - market trends: - expected capital expenditures; - the impact of technology on our operations and business; and - the eventual phase-out of the London Interbank Offered Rate ("LIBOR") index and its impact on our LIBOR sensitive assets, liabilities and funding hedges.